iqbalyarkhan/old-website/content/2020-03-17--Minimum-Spanning-Tree.md

 }
 ```

 We continue doing so until the condition in the `while` loop is not satisfied.

+### Analysis

+1. **Building the heap**
+As we saw above, whenever the client calls insert, we take in that edge and build our `minHeap`.
+This building process is done $E$ times where $E$ is the number of edges.
+The process itself involves trickling up if the an edge is added that has the least weight of all the edges seen so far.
+Trickling up takes $O(logN)$ time or each $E$.
+So overall, building out our `minHeap` takes $O(E logN)$ time.

+The heap itself takes up $O(E)$ space since it needs to store the weight of each edge.

+2. **Building Union Find**
+Our union find is actually weighted quick union where building up the `connectionsArray` takes up $O(V)$ space: Since the array's length equals the number of vertices.
+The union operation takes $O(logV)$ where $V$ is the number of vertices.
+It takes the same time for `findRoot()` operation.